typesafehub/conductr-doc/src/main/play-doc/developer/SignalingApplicationState.md

 # Signaling application state

+> For Play and Lagom applications, `sbt-conductr` automatically signals that the application has been started or exited.
+For these kind of application the following instructions can be skipped.

 Your application or service should tell ConductR when it has completed its initialization and is ready for work.
 We have a fall-back strategy for where this is not possible or practical (more on that later), but for now, let's assume that you can modify your source code.

 For a [Play](https://www.playframework.com/) application or service, signalling successful startup may be when its http endpoint is online having declared a connection to a database.
 For an [Akka](http://akka.io/) based application then it may be when your actor system has been initialized and you have connected to some other service.